plentymarkets/docs-raw/plentyInterface/Accounting.md

 ## Models<a name="accounting_accounting_models"></a>
 ### AccountingLocation<a name="accounting_models_accountinglocation"></a>

-The Accounting Location model it is always associated with a client and country and contains the vat configuration, which is displayed in the Vat model.
+The accounting location model.
+An accounting location always has a country and belongs to a client.
+An accounting location contains the VAT configurations.
+The VAT model contains the VAT configuration.

 #### Namespace